SkyInkLearning/API_Documentation/README.md

 }
 ```

 And then adding [UseApiKey] above the controller which you want to use it on.
 You can create different api keys to use on different controllers.

 You have to also add the following in your appsettings.json file.

-You have to add the key name and value on azure if deploying there as well.
+(Also on azure if deploying there as well)

 ```json
 "ApiKeys": {